 Whether you need to adapt your home now or are just thinking about the future, it’s good to know about the kinds of...

-When you need a job doing around the house, it's important to find a tradesperson with the right skills and approach.
-This can save you money, time and frustration.
-Find the right person for the job with our tips below.
+When you need a job doing around the house, it's important to find a tradesperson that you can trust.
+This will save you time, money and frustration.

 Be wary of traders who knock on your front door unexpectedly looking to get work – don’t feel pressured to hire them.
-If in doubt, always say no, close the door, and if necessary, contact the police.
+If in doubt, always say no and close the door, and if necessary, contact the police.